MrMarvel/pip3-autoremove/README.md

 This version also can remove packages listed in file like 'requirements.txt'.

+## Special Feature!
+You can list and remove packages including their optional dependencies!

+Usage:
+> `pip-autoremove -f -e` to check leaf packages including extra packages.
+> Helps with managing packages like `jupyterlab`.
+>
+> `pip-autoremove -y -e jupyterlab` to remove packages including their extra packages (recursive).

 ## How to install
 * How to install pip3-autoremove for Python3:
 ```